If you want a healthcare career without spending years in medical school, medical billing and coding is worth a close look.

 This job focuses on handling patient records, insurance claims, and medical codes for diagnoses and procedures.

-In most cases, you can complete training in less than two years and start work once you earn certification.
+In most cases, you can complete training in about two years and start work once you earn certification.

 Here’s what you need to know about the best training programs in Oklahoma.